Dictionary » Positive Words » Optimistic – Meaning, Definition, Synonyms and Antonyms

 Optimistic is an adjective that means having or showing hope and confidence about the future.
 It describes someone who believes that good things are likely to happen and who focuses on positive outcomes rather than dwelling on the negative.

-Being optimistic helps people stay motivated and face difficulties with resilience and courage.
-It’s an essential quality for success and personal growth, fostering a sense of purpose and determination.
+Being optimistic can help people stay motivated and face difficulties with persistence and courage.
+It’s an essential quality for growth and long-term planning, fostering a sense of purpose and determination.

 Etymology

-The word “optimistic” comes from the Latin word “optimum,” meaning “best.”
-It was originally linked to the philosophical concept of optimism, which is the belief that the world is the best possible one.
-Over time, “optimistic” evolved to describe the personal attitude of expecting good things to happen or hoping for the best possible outcome in various situations.
+The word “optimistic” comes from the Latin word “optimus”, meaning “best”.
+It was influenced by the philosophical idea of optimism, which argued that the world is the best possible one.
+Over time, “optimistic” became the common way to describe a personal attitude of expecting good outcomes or hoping for the best possible result in a range of situations.

 Example Sentences

-• Despite the challenges, she remained optimistic about the project’s success.
+• Despite the challenges, she remained optimistic about the project’s success during the final week of the deadline.

-• With her optimistic outlook, she inspired the whole team to stay positive.
+• With her optimistic outlook, she encouraged the whole team to stay positive while they worked through unexpected delays.

 Optimistic Synonyms